gx9702/UA-TypeRepository/Core/Part4/DataTypes/NodeAttributesMask/readme.md

 <!-- datatype -->
 ## NodeAttributesMask
+The bits used to specify default attributes for a new node.
 <!-- end of description -->
 The fields of the NodeAttributesMask DataType are defined in the following table: